Frank Bruno: Early career

 Bruno's first fight a professional boxer was a win against Lupe Guerra in March 1982 at the Royal Albert Hall, London, which he won by knock-out.
 He went on to achieve 21 consecutive wins by knockout.
 This streak caught the attention of international boxing magazines, such as The Ring, KO Magazine, Boxing Illustrated and Ring En Español.
-During this period Bruno stopped former world title contender Scott LeDoux in May 1983, the fringe contender Floyd Cummings in Oct 1983, Belgian champion Rudy Gauwe, British contenders Tony Moore, and Eddie Nielson, and some strong journeymen such as Bill Sharkey, Walter Santemore and Ken Lakusta.
+During this period Bruno stopped former world title contender Scott LeDoux in May 1983, the fringe contender Floyd Cummings in Oct 1983, Belgian champion Rudy Gauwe, British contenders Tony Moore, and Eddie Nielson, as well as cruiserweight contender Bill Sharkey, and some strong journeymen such as Walter Santemore and Ken Lakusta.
 However, in May 1984, that streak ended when Bruno was defeated by knockout in the tenth and final round of the bout, despite Bruno leading clearly on all three judges' cards, when losing to the up-and-coming future world heavyweight champion, American James "Bonecrusher" Smith.